-6. ENVIRONMENTAL OUTCOMES
+8. ENVIRONMENTAL OUTCOMES

+a.
 The PER should provide information on the outcomes that the proponent will achieve for MNES.
-Outcomes need to be specific, measurable, relevant and achievable (SMART), and must be based on robust baseline data.
+Outcomes need to be specific, measurable, and achievable, and must be based on robust baseline data.
 To allow application of outcomes-based conditions, the PER should include:

-- i. consideration of the Outcomes-based conditions policy 2016 and Outcomes-based conditions guidance 2016, with suitable justification for considerations identified in the policy and guidance - ii. the specific environmental outcomes to be achieved, and reasoning for these in reference to relevant Recovery Plans, Conservation Advices and Threat Abatement Plans.
-For each proposed outcome: - the risks associated with achieving the outcome - the measurability of the outcome, including all suitable performance measures - appropriate baseline data upon which the outcome has been defined and justified - the likely impacts that the proposed outcome will address - demonstrated willingness and capability of achieving the outcome - commitments to independent and periodic audits of performance towards achieving outcomes and - details of proposed management to achieve the outcome including, but not limited to, performance indicators, periodic milestones, proposed monitoring and adaptive management, and record keeping, publication and reporting processes.
+- consideration of the Outcomes-based conditions policy 2016 and Outcomes-based conditions guidance 2016, with suitable justification for considerations identified in the policy and guidance - ii. the specific environmental outcomes to be achieved, and reasoning for these in reference to relevant Recovery Plans, Conservation Advices and Threat Abatement Plans.
+Including, for each proposed outcome: - the risks associated with achieving the outcome - the measurability of the outcome, including all suitable performance measures - appropriate baseline data upon which the outcome has been defined and justified - the likely impacts that the proposed outcome will address - demonstrated willingness and capability of achieving the outcome - commitments to independent and periodic audits of performance towards achieving outcomes - details of proposed management to achieve the outcome including, but not limited to, performance indicators, periodic milestones, proposed monitoring and adaptive management, and record keeping, publication and reporting processes.

-7. OTHER APPROVALS AND CONDITIONS
+9. OTHER APPROVALS AND CONDITIONS

+- a.
 The PER must include information on any other requirements for approval or conditions that apply, or that the proponent reasonably believes are likely to apply, to the proposed action.
-This must include details of any local or State Government planning scheme, or plan or policy under any local or State Government planning system that deals with the proposed action, including:

-- a. what environmental assessment of the proposed action has been, or is being, carried out under the scheme, plan or policy - b. how the scheme provides for the prevention, minimisation and management of any relevant impacts - c. a description of any approval that has been obtained from a State, Territory or Commonwealth agency or authority (other than an approval under the EPBC Act), including any conditions that apply to the action - d. a statement identifying any additional approval that is required - e. a description of the monitoring, enforcement and review procedures that apply, or are proposed to apply, to the action.
+This must include details of any local or State Government planning scheme, or plan or policy under any local or State Government planning system that deals with the proposed action, including: - i. what environmental assessment of the proposed action has been, or is being, carried out under the scheme, plan or policy - ii. how the scheme provides for the prevention, minimisation and management of any relevant impacts - iii. a description of any approval that has been obtained from a State, Territory or Commonwealth agency or authority (other than an approval under the EPBC Act), including any conditions that apply to the action - iv. a statement identifying any additional approval that is required - v. a description of the monitoring, enforcement and review procedures that apply, or are proposed to apply, to the action vi. attachment of relevant Commonwealth, State or Territory, and local government approvals and permits as supporting documents to the PER.

-8. CONSULTATION
+10. CONSULTATION

-Provide details of any consultation that has occurred concerning the action, including:

-- i. any consultation that has already taken place - ii. proposed consultation about relevant impacts of the action - iii. if there has been consultation about the proposed action, any documented response to, or result of, the consultation - iv. identification of affected parties, including a statement mentioning any communities that may be affected and describing their views.
+- a.
+The PER must provide details of any consultation that has occurred concerning the action, including: - i. any consultation that has already taken place - ii. proposed consultation about relevant impacts of the action and plans for future consultation throughout the life of the proposed action - iii. if there has been consultation about the proposed action, any documented response to, or result of, the consultation and management measures to address community concerns - iv. identification of affected parties, including a statement mentioning any communities that may be affected and describing their views - v. signed documents or statements of consent from land holders or managers (including Registered Native Title Body Corporates).

-Indigenous Consultation
+10.1 Indigenous Consultation